 Step 3: Click "Start" to begin the process.

 Step 4: After the process is completed, it lets you preview the discovered files.
-Select the files you want restored and click the "Recover".
+Select the files you want to be restored and click the "Recover".